MohawkTSDB/mohawk/README.md

 #### Performance

-Moahawk cpu and memory usage is comparable to Prometheus, for more detail see [Performance](/banchmark/PERF.md) doc.
+Moahawk cpu and memory usage is lower than Hawkular and comparable to Prometheus, for more details see [Performance](/banchmark/PERF.md) doc.

 #### Compatibility